kenjis/ci3-to-4-upgrade-helper/docs/HowToUpgradeFromCI3ToCI4.md

 #### Validation Rules

+1. Setting validation rules providing a constructor param array is not supported.
+Please convert it to `Config\Validation` class.
+See <https://codeigniter4.github.io/CodeIgniter4/libraries/validation.html#saving-sets-of-validation-rules-to-the-config-file>.
-1. CI4's `valid_email` does not permit empty string.
+2. CI4's `valid_email` does not permit empty string.
 If you want to permit empty, add the rule `permit_empty`.

 ### Pagination